-Watch Dog (JWD1) is a system monitor that can reboot the system when a software application hangs.
-Close Pins 1-2 to reset the system if an application hangs.
-Close Pins 2-3 to generate non-maskable interrupt signals for the application that hangs.
+The Watch Dog (JWD1) is a system monitor that will reboot the system when a software application hangs.
+Close pins 1-2 to reset the system if an application hangs.
+Close pins 2-3 to generate a non-maskable interrupt signal for the application that hangs.
 See the table on the right for jumper settings.
-Watch Dog must also be enabled in the BIOS.
+The Watch Dog must also be enabled in the BIOS.